Alpha HW110S Table Saw: Resolving Motor Noise or Vibration at Shutdown

 What If the Noise Persists?

-• Occurs during operation or gets louder while running → This could indicate a bearing issue or other internal motor problem.
+If the noise occurs during operation or gets progressively louder while running, this could indicate a bearing issue or other internal motor problem.
 Please contact our support team for further diagnostics.

-Your Alpha HW110S 4HP table saw is backed by a 2-year manufacturer’s warranty from the date of purchase covering defects in materials and workmanship.
-If you ever experience unusual noise, performance issues, or have questions about maintenance, we’re here to help.
+The Alpha HW110S 4HP table saw is backed by a 2-year manufacturer's warranty from the date of purchase, covering defects in materials and workmanship.

 Was this article helpful?